Xavier-1997/TCL/README.md

-# Code for Two-stage contrastive learning for unsupervised visible-infrared person re-identification submitted to JEI
+# Two-stage contrastive learning for unsupervised visible-infrared person re-identification
+The paper was submitted to JEI, and code will be released soon.